cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ### Introduction
 **Q:** What is cyber? <br>
-**A:** Cyber is a decentrlaized google, for provable and relevant answers.
+**A:** Cyber is a decentralized google, for provable and relevant answers.

 **Q:** What is the main mission of cyber? <br>
 **A:** Its mission is to create a universal search protocol to (a) build an open semantic field of the internet with the help of blockchain technology and cyberlinks, and (b) decentralize the infrastructure of the web with the help of blockchain